GOP governors back at Texas border to keep pressure on Biden over migrant crossings

 Tucson, Arizona, which has been the busiest of nine Border Patrol sectors on the Mexican border, tallied 13,800 arrests in the weeklong period that ended Friday.
 That is down 29% from a peak of 19,400 in week ended Dec.
 22, according to John Modlin, the sector chief.

-A Honduran woman and her one-year-old baby were also rescued from the water and the emergency team also found 3 corpses, apparently migrants that died during their attempts to cross to the U.S.
+A Honduran woman and her 1-year-old baby were also rescued from the water and the emergency team also found three corpses, apparently migrants who died trying to cross into the U.S.

 Biden, now sounding increasingly like former President Donald Trump, is pressing Congress for asylum restrictions that would have been unthinkable when he took office.
 Immigration remains a major worry for voters in the 2024 election: An AP-NORC poll earlier this month found that voters voicing concerns about immigration climbed to 35% from 27% last year.

 Melissa Ruiz, 30, arrived at the Piedras Negras shelter, across the river from Eagle Pass, along with her four children.
-The Honduran mother said gang members back home had tried to recruit her 15-year-old son, her oldest, which led her to reluctantly flee.
+The Honduran mother said gang members back home had tried to recruit her 15-year-old son, her oldest, prompting her to reluctantly flee.

-Ruiz said she had little awareness of the tightening security on the Texas side, having heard of many people crossing the river into the U.S. since she arrived at the shelter.
-The main deterrence for her, she said, is cold temperatures and the river’s flow that increased after recent rainfall.
+Ruiz said she had little awareness of the tightening security on the Texas side, having heard of many people crossing into the U.S. since she arrived at the shelter.
+The main deterrence for her, she said, is the cold weather and the river’s increased flow after recent rainfall.
 Drownings in the river are tragically common.

 “What they say that one suffers so much on this road, it’s true," Ruiz said.